mjwhitta/vpns/README.md

 ```
 $ vpn list pia
-     1	ae-aes-128-cbc-tcp-dns
+     1	Albania_tcp
-     2	ae-aes-128-cbc-udp-dns
+     2	Albania_udp
-     3	ae-aes-256-cbc-tcp-dns
+     3	Argentina_tcp
-     4	ae-aes-256-cbc-udp-dns
+     4	Argentina_udp
-     5	aus-aes-128-cbc-tcp-dns
+     5	AU_Melbourne_tcp
     ...
 ```

 ### Adding more VPN providers

-Adding new providers is as easy as copying the `providers/pia` directory to `providers/whatever` and then modifying its `vpn.conf` script to fit your needs.
-Alternatively you can do whatever you want so long as you understand that the top-level `vpn` script (installed to `$HOME/.local/bin`) will simply `cd` to your new `providers/whatever` directory and run the top-level `openvpn.sh` script.
+Adding new providers is as easy as copying the `providers/pia` directory to `providers/whatever` and then modifying its `vpn.cfg` script to fit your needs.
+Alternatively you can do whatever you want so long as you understand that the top-level `vpn` script (installed to `$HOME/.local/bin`) will simply `cd` to your new `providers/whatever` directory and run either the top-level `openvpn.sh` or `wireguard.sh` script.

 While Openconnect does work, you will need to write your own `vpn.sh` script in that provider's directory.
-Then modify the `type` in `vpn.conf` to be `openconnect`.
-I would like to improve on this later but am not yet sure how to make 2FA configurable in a generic way.
+Then modify the `type` in `vpn.cfg` to be `openconnect`.
+I would like to improve on this later but am not yet sure how to make MFA configurable in a generic way.

+### DNS

+At this time, `dnsmasq` is supported and any files in your `provider/whatever` directory that end with `.dnsmasq` will be dynamically added.
+If your system is configured to use `dnsmasq` already, it will simply be restarted when connecting or disconnecting.
+If not, the service is simply started and stopped when needed.